 Exhibit 1: Examples of Unallowable Costs

-This list is based on the Federal Office of Management and Budget (OMB) (Uniform Guidance Document - Part 200).
+This list is based on the Code of Federal Regulations Title 2 Grants and Agreements Part 200.
 The list is not all-inclusive and failure to mention a particular item of cost does not imply the cost is allowable or unallowable.

 - Alcoholic beverages unless directly related to the program being provided.

 - Cost of membership in any social, dining, civic or community organization.